-Shortly after the Second World War there’s a shortage of care homes for the elderly.
-The charity buys a home in Surrey, as well as two other care homes the next year.
+Shortly after the Second World War, there’s a shortage of care homes for older people.
+The charity buys a home in Surrey as well as two other care homes the next year.

 The charity opens its first care home in the North of England, Hampden House, which was also the first purpose built care home in Harrogate.

 The number of people coming to us for help is increasing so we create Turn2us.
-The service sets up a website and helpline to help people in financial hardship to access welfare benefits, charitable grants and other financial help and trains volunteers, advisers and caseworkers to help those who need further support.
+The service sets up a website and helpline to help people in financial hardship to access welfare benefits, charitable grants and other financial help.
+We train volunteers, advisers and caseworkers to help those who need further support.

 Elizabeth Finn Care wins the 2008 Third Sector Award for Innovation in Grant Making.

 Turn2us is formally reintegrated with its parent charity, Elizabeth Finn Care.
 The Charity reaches a major landmark as it has given away a total of £130,000,000 in direct grants since its foundation.